Speckled Line Blue (Catopyrops florinda)

 Habitat: Edges of rainforest and gallery forest.

 The Speckled Line Blue can be found across northern and eastern Australia from north-eastern WA all the way south to the NSW central coast.
-Sydney is about the southern limit of this species, and the Speckled Line Blue is considered a great rarity in the Sydney area.
+Sydney is at the southern edge of its range, and the Speckled Line Blue is considered a great rarity in the Sydney area.
 Yet, I found it to be very common along a busy road in Epping in Sydney’s north.
-The butterflies can often be seen resting on leaves of trees and shrubs or feeding from flowers.
+The butterflies are often seen perched on trees and shrubs or feeding from flowers.